 - The Ruth S. Ammon School of Education

-- The School of Nursing
+- The College of Nursing and Public Health

 - The School of Social Work

 - The University College